WANdisco/wandisco-documentation-ldm/docs/command-reference.md

 ### Optional Parameters

-* **`--transfers`** Displays overall performance information about data transfers across the last 10 seconds, 1 minute and 30 minutes.
+* **`--transfers`** Displays overall performance information about data transfers across the last 10 seconds, 1 minute and 30 minute intervals.
+* **`--diagnostics`** Returns additional information about your LiveData Migrator instance and its migrations, useful for troubleshooting.

 #### Example